hbctraining/Intro-to-R-flipped/lessons/04_introR_packages.md

 Previously we have introduced you to functions from the standard base packages.
 However, the more you work with R, you will come to realize that there is a cornucopia of R packages that offer a wide variety of functionality.
 To use additional packages will require installation.
 Many packages can be installed from the [CRAN](http://cran.r-project.org/) or [Bioconductor](https://www.bioconductor.org/) repositories.

+> ### Helpful tips for package installations
+> * Package names are case sensitive!
+> * At any point (especially if you’ve used R/Bioconductor in the past), in the console R may ask you if you want to **"update any old packages by asking Update all/some/none? [a/s/n]:".
+If you see this, type "a" at the prompt and hit Enter** to update any old packages. _Updating packages can sometimes take awhile to run._ If you are short on time, you can choose "n" and proceed.
+Without updating, you run the risk of conflicts between your old packages and the ones from your updated R version later down the road.
+> * If you see a message in your console along the lines of “binary version available but the source version is later”, followed by a question, **“Do you want to install from sources the package which needs compilation? y/n”, type n for no, and hit enter.**

 ### Package installation from CRAN

 CRAN is a repository where the latest downloads of R (and legacy versions) are found in addition to source code for thousands of different user contributed R packages.